 This information is not intended as legal or tax advice.
 Individuals should contact a tax advisor or IRS Publications, Forms and Instructions for more information concerning these tax benefits.

 Several tax benefits are available to help students meet the cost of higher education.
 They include:

-§ Course materials are added to the list of qualifying expenses (SAVE YOUR RECEIPTS)
+- Course materials may be added to the list of qualifying expenses (SAVE YOUR RECEIPTS).

-o The Hope Credit (Replaced by American Opportunity Credit)
+- The Hope Credit (Expired in 2008 - Replaced by American Opportunity Tax Credit)

 For advice concerning these tax benefits, please contact your tax consultant or refer to IRS Publication 970-Tax Benefits for Education.
 The Education Credits form and its instructions can be found at IRS Form 8863-2010.
 The IRS phone number is 1-800-829-1040.